Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_12.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="12.5"}}

+Don't forget to include typings added by the pagination package:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.6"}}

 Second, change `parties-list.html` template to:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="12.6"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="12.7"}}

 As you can see, we've just added the pagination controls tag and applied pagination to the parties cursor with the help of the pagination pipe.
 In the pipe definition, we provided the current page number,